Ethiopia–Israel relations: Royal Era

 In 1969 the Israeli government had proposed the formation of an anti-Pan-Arab alliance consisting of the United States, Israel, Ethiopia, Iran and Turkey.
 Ethiopia rejected the proposal.
 In 1971, the Israeli Chief of Staff Bar Lev made a visit to Ethiopia, during which he presented proposals for deepening of Israeli-Ethiopian cooperation.
 The Ethiopians turned down the Israeli proposals but nevertheless, Ethiopia became internationally accused of having given concessions to Israel for setting up Israeli military bases on Ethiopian islands in the Red Sea.
 Ethiopia consistently denied all such accusations.

 Israel offered Ethiopia military assistance in the event of a Yemeni take-over of the islands, but Ethiopia turned down the offer fearing a political backlash.
 Still, Ethiopia was attacked at the 1973 OAU summit in Addis Abeba by the Libyan delegation, accusing Ethiopia of allowing the build-up of Israeli bases on its territory.
 At the summit the Algerian president Houari Boumediène called on Ethiopia to break its relations with Israel.
 In return, Boumediène offered to use his political leverage to freeze Arab support for the ELF.

 The allegations of possible Israeli military bases on the islands of the Eritrean coast surfaced again soon thereafter, at a summit of Foreign Ministers of Islamic countries, held in Benghazi, Libya.
 The Benghazi meeting condemned Ethiopian-Israeli cooperation, and pledged support for the ELF.

 Ethiopian Prime Minister Aklilu Habte-Wold began seeking political support for breaking relations with Israel after the OAU summit.
-After long discussions, the cabinet voted to sever diplomatic links with Israel.
-The decision was however censored by a veto from the Emperor.
-At the time of the October 1973 war, many African states severed their relations with Israel.
-This, and Arab threats of a crippling oil embargo, put pressure on the Emperor to withdraw his veto, and on October 23, 1973, Ethiopia severed its diplomatic relations with Israel.
-The break of relations with Israel caused the United States to tone down its support to Imperial rule in Ethiopia.
+In early 1973, the Ethiopian foreign ministry sought to organize an imperial visit to Riyadh, which was intended to be reciprocated by King Faysal.
+Foreign Minister Ketema Yifru traveled to Saudi Arabia in April before continuing on to Egypt.
+Although President Sadat was in favor of a stable Ethiopia, he believed the country should sever ties with Israel.
+In Riyadh, Katama encountered similar sentiments, alongside promises of compensating Ethiopia for its losses through the import of meat and grain and collaboration on developing Red Sea resources.
+Despite Faysal’s travels to various African nations, he did not visit Ethiopia himself but instead sent missions to Aklilu emphasizing the need to expel Israeli presence.
+When questioned about why Ethiopia was particularly pressured to do this, the Saudis argued that Ethiopia held a unique position; it was strategically important and regarded as the spiritual capital of Africa.
+While Ethiopia had historically been significant to Islam, its ties with Israel were of particular concern to the Arab world, which deemed it crucial for those relations to end.
+In September, Haile Selassie and King Faysal finally met at the non-aligned countries conference held in Algeria.
+An Ethiopian source reported that during this conference, Faysal allegedly pledged a financial package worth $200 million in exchange for Ethiopia severing its ties with Israel.
+Part of this funding was intended for arms purchases, while the remainder was allocated for domestic needs.
+Additionally, Ethiopia faced a barrage of promises and threats from various Arab nations, both radical and moderate.